nag2mani/ChurnInsightHub/README.md

 # ChurnInsightHub

-ChurnInsightHub is a Django-based machine learning web application designed to predict the customer churn rate of a bank.
-The project utilizes various machine learning algorithms to analyze customer data and provide insights into the likelihood of customers leaving the bank.

-## Features

-# ChurnInsightHub

 Welcome to ChurnInsightHub, where expertise meets innovation.
 We are a dedicated team of computer scientists and seasoned engineers committed to helping clients thrive in today's dynamic business landscape.
 With a passion for technology and a drive for excellence, we specialize in leveraging cutting-edge solutions to propel businesses towards success.

 ## Tackle Customer Churn